afwbkbc/glsmac/README.md

 For same build as before (or Release if it's first build): cmake . && make

 Add -j parameter to make to speed up if you have multiple cores, i.e. "make -j9" for 8

+You may also just download binary releases from github, they are built for ubuntu but will run on most linux distros (only 64-bit for now).

 ### Launch